 - You said: There is a lack of choice of texts and some texts were too easy/difficult.

-- We did: We have now given students a chance to choose an alternative book, either from the library or provided by themselves.
-This should also be agreed with their tutor.
+- We did: We have now given students a chance to choose an alternative book, provided by themselves but agreed with their tutor.
 We have also introduced the Accelerated Reader book as part of the project, meaning students are able to use books more suited to their ability and understanding.

 - You said: There is too little guidance with regard to time management and for parents/carers

 - We did: We have broken each project into potential mini deadlines to help students to plan their time effectively.
 A parent guide has also been created in order to support parents/carers and students in the projects.